Ethan Allen (armsmaker): Revolver pepperbox percussion pistols

-Only six barrel pepperbox pistols were produced during the Grafton and Norwich periods (1837–1847), and all had smooth barrel external contours until the later Worcester and Allen and Wheelock period, when fluted barrels became the norm.
-Six-barrel pepperboxes usually had a standard trigger, but some examples have a ring trigger.
+Only six-barrel pepperbox pistols were produced during the Grafton and Norwich periods (1837–1847), and all had smooth barrel external contours until the later Worcester and Allen and Wheelock period, when fluted barrels became the norm.
+Six-barrel pepperboxes usually have a standard trigger, but some examples have a ring trigger.
 Most were double-action with the iconic 'bar hammer', but some were single-action with standard hammers.
 While simplifying shooting (no manual cocking of the hammer), the bar hammer did preclude the inclusion of usable sights.
 However, this early example of a double-action pistol must have been quite a selling point.
-As these were considered 'point and shoot' short range defensive weapons or 'belly guns', the market did not seem to object to the limitation of not having sights.
+As these were considered 'point and shoot' short-range defensive weapons or 'belly guns', the market did not seem to object to the limitation of not having sights.
 Barrel length varied between three and six inches.
 There were four frame sizes, accommodating various calibers.
 Most common were .32 and .34 caliber, though the .28 and .30 caliber 'pocket size' have been reported.
 The 'Dragoon' model was the king, typically sporting six-inch barrels and .36 caliber.
 Except for early models and later Allen and Wheelock era production, most have beautiful engraving on the frame.